Confinement in a finite duality cascade: Domain walls

 Holographically, domain walls are described by 5-branes wrapping compact 3-cycles of the internal geometry, with the other three directions being along $\mathbb{R}^{1,3}$ \cite{Klebanov:2000hb,Maldacena:2000yy,Acharya:2001dz} (see also \cite{Apruzzi:2021phx} for a construction within the KS model).

 In our setup these are described by D5-branes wrapping the blown-up 3-cycle $Y_3$ of the orientifolded conifold $X_\epsilon$, that sits in twisted homology.\footnote{The orientifold acts on the string world-sheet.
 This means that in going around a non-contractible loop, the orientation of the string world-sheet is reversed.
-The D5 charge is odd under such operation, so the wrapping modes of a D5 are classified by twisted homology \cite{Witten:1998xy}.} They are localized at the apex of $X_\epsilon$ because their tension is minimized there (in agreement with domain walls being an IR effect), see Appendix \ref{app: tension of domain walls} for a derivation.
-Note that such D5-branes are 1/2-BPS with respect to the D3-brane configuration generating the geometry, in agreement with the field theory result, eq.~\eqref{dw_sp_1}.
+The D5 charge is odd under such operation, so the wrapping modes of a D5 are classified by twisted homology \cite{Witten:1998xy}.} They are localized at the apex of $X_\epsilon$ because their tension is minimized there (in agreement with domain walls being an IR effect), see Appendix \ref{app: tension of domain walls} for a derivation.\footnote{Note that unlike the string worldsheets that are holographically dual to the Wilson loops, and which never reach $\tau=0$, the D5-branes that are dual to the domain walls do sit at $\tau=0$, where there is a mild curvature singularity.
+The latter was argued in \cite{Aramini:2025twg} to be the result of the truncation to the zero-mode sector of the backreaction of the orientifold planes.
+A solution that fully takes into account higher derivative corrections is expected to resolve this singularity.
+We also expect that the low-energy CS action on the D5-branes, being topological, is robust under the small corrections that lead to such resolution, allowing us to discuss its features irrespectively of the presence of the singularity.} Note that such D5-branes are 1/2-BPS with respect to the D3-brane configuration generating the geometry, in agreement with the field theory result, eq.~\eqref{dw_sp_1}.
 The conifold and the deformed conifold are described, respectively, by the following holomorphic equations in $\mathbb{C}^4$

 The blown-up $S^3$ at the tip of the deformed conifold corresponds to the real slice

 The orientifold involution acts on the complex coordinates as $z_{1,2,3} \rightarrow z_{1,2,3}$ and $z_4 \rightarrow - z_4$, which is a symmetry for both the conifold and the deformed conifold.\footnote{Strictly speaking, the geometry of our background is not simply the orientifold of the deformed conifold, since the metric found in \cite{Aramini:2025twg} differs from that of KS.
 However, since in this section we are only interested in the existence of a blown-up 3-cycle, and since the two backgrounds share the same topology, we will use the deformed conifold as a convenient reference.}